sumon-ohid/Sumon-ohid/README.md

 ## 🚀 About Me
 I'm a software engineering student at 42 Vienna, diving into the IT world with a passion for hands-on learning.
-Even though I haven't worked in tech yet, I'm super eager to solve real-world problems.
+I'm super eager to solve real-world problems.
 I want to turn my curiosity into cool solutions that make a difference.
 I believe challenges are just chances to learn, and I'm all about working together and being proactive.
 My goal?
 Not just keeping up with tech changes, but also being